 Montego Bay

-This area is a strong fit for first-time Jamaica visitors, families, couples, and travelers who want shorter airport transfers.
-It is also a common base for all-inclusive resorts.
+This area is a strong fit for first-time Jamaica visitors, families, couples, groups, and travelers who want shorter airport transfers.
+It is also one of the most common bases for all-inclusive resort vacations.

 Negril